-We have a maximum of 15 mums-to-be in any pre-natal yoga class, so you’re guaranteed to have lots of one-on-one attention!
-Don’t panic if you’ve never done yoga before as all our exercises are simple to follow and we’re here to help you along the way!
+We have a maximum of 15 mums-to-be in any pre-natal yoga class, so you’re guaranteed lots of one-on-one attention.
+Don’t panic if you’ve never done yoga before.
+All of our exercises are simple to follow and we’re here to help you along the way.

 Why choose Sweat pre-natal yoga?

 Designed for mums and bumps in their second trimester and beyond, Sweat pre-natal yoga will keep you fit and healthy, as well as combating some of the peskier side effects of pregnancy: